Diathermy.

 So there is less risk of stray currents damaging tissues other that those you are aiming to damage.

-Types of diathermy currents.
+Uses of diathermy current.

 Cutting current.

-Key data for the exam: continuous current at low voltage: 500 – 1,000 volts.
+Key data for the exam: continuous current at low voltage: 500 to 1,000 volts.

 The water in the cells is turned to steam, so the cells vaporise giving a cutting effect.